 - Do NOT line your lips with eye pencil it is not natural, do so only if it is Halloween or you’re playing dress up.

 - When deciding to use lipstick, know which colour to use based on your complexion.
-For coloured girls do not be afraid to experiment with reds or pinks BUT know which shades to use.
+For coloured girls do not be afraid to experiment with reds or pinks.

 - In applying, follow the shape of your lips; fill in the outline then spread.
 You do the borders first just like colouring in a colouring book.

 - Some lipsticks already come with a sheen so there is no need to further apply lip-gloss; lip-gloss should we worn alone.

 - Apply blush depending on the occasion or event and also the time of day.
 Know your face and take into consideration skin tone.
 Don’t just put two circles on your face but ensure that you apply on the line of your jaw bone.
 Go easy on the bright pinks and for coloured girls, try bronze – radiance on loud!

 Before applying your makeup, choose one element that you would want to stand out, be it your eyes, your lips, your lashes, etc. and highlight that area and that area alone.
 Avoid making the eyes and head of onlookers spin by looking at your heavy eyes, bright lips and striking blush.
 Everything cannot pop, one should stand out.
 Make up is to enhance beauty not to make you look comical, unless that’s the look you’re going for.

 Do not sleep in your makeup; it is going to clog your pores; it can also cause acne and black heads.
 Remember to wash it all off at the end of the night or day (depending on where you are going).
 Have your makeup remover or make up remover cleansing cloth.

 And that’s it, follow these steps and you’ll look flawlessly fabulous!